kamytroste/FormsPM/README.md

 // The dropdown contains three options: "Red", "Green", and "Blue"
 $form->addDropdown("Choose a color", ["Red", "Green", "Blue"]);

+// Add a toggle switch (on/off) to enable or disable PvP
+// The label indicates the action to toggle, e.g., enabling PvP
+$form->addToggle("Enable PvP?", false);

-// Set the action to be performed when the formspm is submitted
+// Set the action to be performed when the form is submitted
-// The $data array contains the player's responses: $data[0] is the name, $data[1] is the selected age, and $data[2] is the chosen color
 $form->setSubmitAction(function (Player $player, $data) {
     // Get the name entered by the player; if none is entered, default to "None"
     $name = $data[0] ??
 "None";